grantmcdermott/grantmcdermott.github.io/_posts/2020-10-19-better-way-adjust-ses.md

 </tbody>
 </table>

 If you're the type of person that prefers visual representation --- like me --- then printing a coefficient plot is equally easy with `modelsummary::modelplot()`.
 This creates a **ggplot2** object that can be further manipulated as needed.
-In the code chunk below, I'll demonstrate fairly simply by flipping the plot orientation.
+In the code chunk below, I'll demonstrate this fairly simply by flipping the plot orientation.

 {% highlight r %}